wimpysworld/obs-studio-portable/README.md

 ### Caveats

+  - [Game Capture](https://github.com/nowrep/obs-vkcapture) is available in Ubuntu 22.04 (and newer) builds.
+  - [NvFBC Capture](https://gitlab.com/fzwoch/obs-nvfbc) is available in OBS Studio 26 and 27 builds; the required GLX support was removed in OBS Studio 28.
-  - PipeWire support is available in 22.04 and newer
+  - PipeWire support is available in Ubuntu 22.04 (and newer) builds.
-  - [Teleport](https://github.com/fzwoch/obs-teleport) is available in 22.04 and newer
+  - [Teleport](https://github.com/fzwoch/obs-teleport) is available in Ubuntu 22.04 (and newer) builds.
   - [SRT & RIST Protocol](https://obsproject.com/wiki/Streaming-With-SRT-Or-RIST-Protocols) support is available in 22.10 and newer

 # Install